-The IRS knows the track record for its IRS agents.
+The IRS knows the track record of its IRS agents.
 It knows whether its IRS agents have a track record for diligently conducting audits and documenting their work.
-The IRS knows whether agents have a higher incident of cases being sent to the IRS Appeals Office.
+The IRS knows whether agents have a higher incidence of cases being sent to the IRS Appeals Office.
 It also knows which agents are more likely to have their cases given away in Appeals.

 While the IRS is not allowed to evaluate IRS agents based on this type of information, this does not mean that the IRS does not collect the information.
 The IRS gathers this information during the close case review process.
 The IRS gathers this information when group managers perform case reviews for their agents.
 The IRS gathers this information when Appeals cases are closed.

 Can the IRS use this information to farm out whistleblower audits to the IRS’s worst agents in an effort to reduce the awards it has to pay?
 Even if the IRS does not do this intentionally, could the process the IRS uses to assign cases innately produce poor results?
 Perhaps the IRS group managers have low opinions of whistleblower cases so that, as a result, they assign their worst agents to work the claims.

 The taxpayer, as with many other award claimants, is complaining about the inadequacy of the IRS audit.
 Could the assignment of inept IRS agents to work whistleblower claims be the cause of this?